 Everyone has experienced worry at one time or another.
-Many times we can shrug off our worries fairly easily.
-However, some individuals deal with chronic worry.
+We can often shrug off our worries fairly easily.
+However, some individuals have chronic worry.
 This distressing condition has a major impact, leaving one to feel like it is nowhere safe to turn.
 If you find yourself thinking, "every day I worry all day," here is what you need to know and how you can find help.

 Worry affects everyone in different ways.
 A situation that makes one person worry, like taking a test or flying on an airplane, may go completely unnoticed by someone else.
 Usually, our worries center on things that "might" happen, as opposed to real threats.
 For example, a person may worry their plane will crash, despite nothing being wrong with the aircraft.

 Short-term worry might not cause many external symptoms except for an elevated heart rate or general nervousness.
 However, chronic worry can produce a range of physical symptoms, including, but not limited to:

 Worry is a part of our day-to-day lives, and it is not a bad thing.
 In fact, it is important to try not to think of any of our emotions as "good" or "bad."
 Some people experience worry more easily or more quickly than others, and it does affect their happiness.

 Individuals who find themselves worrying often find it difficult to enjoy their daily lives.
 Their worries may range from their health, the health of their family members, safety, job security, and much more.
 They may spend much of their time wondering, "what if?"
 In many situations, this thought pattern leads them to avoid places or situations where they perceive risk, or they may resort to certain behaviors or thought processes that make them feel "safe."